 I grew up in the San Francisco Bay Area, and one thing that blew me away even growing up was the shocking diversity of day trips and weekend getaways from San Francisco.
 In just a 3-hour drive of the city, I could be in mountains, by pristine lakes, in historic towns, in a hippie beach town… all of that just within arm’s reach.

-With the current state of the world, many people are thinking of traveling closer to home, and so I’ve gathered this list of amazing weekend and overnight trips from San Francisco that will surely scratch your travel itch while keeping you close to home.
+With the current state of the world, many people are thinking of traveling closer to home, and so I’ve gathered this list of amazing weekend and overnight trips from San Francisco, from Santa Cruz to Mendocino, that will surely scratch your travel itch while keeping you close to home.

 Here are just a few phenomenal suggestions for where to go on a weekend getaway from San Francisco.